bwva/HTML-SpinnerElem/README.md

 >It's possible to get finely-tuned spinners that meet your needs purely by using HTML tag markup - without ever writing a line of Javascript.

-You also can get programmatic access to a spinner in your HTML if it has a known name, id, or class.
+If you place a spinner in your HTML markup directly, you can get programmatic access to it by assigning it a name, id, or class:
 ```
   <x-spinner id='spinner_03'></x-spinner>